Friends for Youth III

 With one million dollars in public support and revenues in the last year, Friends for Youth is poised to expand its outreach through various channels.
 Capitalizing on the success of its flagship one-to-one mentoring program, school-based mentoring groups, and Whole Health for Youth Initiative partnership, Friends for Youth would like to double the number served in each of these channels this calendar year.
 This ambitious goal requires expanding its revenue streams to include more from earned income through geographic expansion.
 Given prior success with its Mentoring Institute that trained and educated other mentoring, youth-serving organizations, Friends for Youth would like to explore relaunching the Mentoring Institute with the dual objective of increasing fees for service and broadening student outreach.
 By focusing on developing more earned income sources through program development, staff strive to create a virtuous cycle of enhanced programming leading to more earned fees and back to elevated programming.

-Friends for Youth is requesting a project team to explore different formats for expanding fee for service revenue.
-More specifically, the client would like an assessment of the marketability and profitability of
+Friends for Youth requested a project team to explore different formats for expanding fee-for-service revenue.
+More specifically, the client wanted an assessment of the marketability and profitability of

 - standardizing and replicating its mentor recruiting and screening process and mentor-student curriculum for expansion beyond the Peninsula and South Bay—possibly across the state and country,

 The project consisted of two key phases.
 First, the ACT team conducted a market analysis to determine the financial viability of three potential fee-for-service offerings.
 The mid-point meeting was an opportunity to highlight the inability of most organizations to pay for services.
 Secondly, the team pivoted to focus on alternative potential new revenue streams and partnerships that could substantially increase the number of youth the program could serve.